Wound Care After Surgery

 Learn More About Wound Care from Dr. Azizzadeh

 Dr. Azizzadeh can teach patients about plastic surgery and wound care that follows treatment.
-To learn more or to schedule a free consultation with Dr. Azizzadeh, please contact us online or call us today at 310-657-2203.
+To learn more or to schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at 310-657-2203.